Osman Nuri Pasha: Military career

-He entered the Cavalry Arm at the beginning and served in the Crimean War, where his bravery secured him a promotion as First Lieutenant.
-After the end of the war, Osman was appointed to the General Staff and, a year later, had risen to the rank of Captain with the title of Bey.
+He entered the Cavalry Arm at the beginning and served in the Crimean War, where his bravery secured him a promotion as first lieutenant.
+After the end of the war, Osman was appointed to the General Staff and, a year later, had risen to the rank of captain with the title of Bey.
 In 1859 he was appointed as a military representative in the forming of the cadastral and census map of the Ottoman Empire, a job he fulfilled for the next two years.

 In 1861, Osman was sent to Beirut Vilayet, where a rebellion had been started by Yusuf Ekrem in Syria.
 In 1866 he was dispatched to another troubled area of the Empire, Crete, which was engulfed in a massive revolt.
-His efforts there were noticed by Serdar-ı Ekrem Omar Pasha, so he was promoted to Colonel and awarded the Order of the Medjidie, Third Class Order (Gold).
-His next appointment was Yemen, in 1868, where he was promoted to the rank of Major-General with the title of Pasha, but also caught a disease which forced him to return to Constantinople in 1871.
+His efforts there were noticed by Serdar-ı Ekrem Omar Pasha, so he was promoted to colonel and awarded the Order of the Medjidie, Third Class Order (Gold).
+His next appointment was Yemen, in 1868, where he was promoted to the rank of major-general with the title of Pasha, but also caught a disease which forced him to return to Constantinople in 1871.

 After a few months of rest, he was placed in charge of the Third Army in Rumelia.
-In 1873 he became a Lieutenant General and returned for a short while to Constantinople, before being sent to Scutari and later to Bosnia.
-His appointment there didn't last long because he couldn't get along with the local governor, Derviş Pasha, so he was moved to the Fourth Army.
+In 1873 he became a lieutenant general and returned for a short while to Constantinople, before being sent to Scutari and later to Bosnia where he was appointed in charge of Trebinje.
+His appointment there didn't last long because he couldn't get along with the local governor, Ibrahim Dervish Pasha, so he was moved to the Fourth Army.
 In 1876, the Principality of Serbia proclaimed its independence and declared war on the Ottoman Empire.
 Osman Pasha, who had at that time his headquarters at Vidin, defeated the Serbian Army, but in April 1877 Russia declared war on the Ottomans.
 The Russian troops crossed the Danube into Bulgaria and Osman, with his army of 15,000 men and 174 cannons, was tasked with protecting the important fortress of Nikopol.
 Before he could get there, the city fell on 16 July after the Battle of Nikopol.